HoTT/HoTT-Agda/README.md

 Structure of the source
 -----------------------

-The structure of the source is roughly the following (sorted in topological order, every module only depend on the modules listed before) :
+The structure of the source is roughly the following:

 ### Base library